Skip to content

 YouTube Integration with Amara Teams

 Amara teams give people even more options with YouTube integration.
 Amara teams provide a workspace where multiple people can contribute to subtitles.
 This can be an important step in quality assurance.
 Two heads are better than one, whether you are transcribing, translating, or reviewing!
 Because the accuracy of a transcript or a subtitle file starts with the accuracy of the transcription, which is often best served as a team effort.
-Amara Community is a great place to get started for small teams with public videos, but there are several Amara team options with customizable workflow features!

 Read these articles next

-Accessibility and Captioning, Captions and Subtitles
+Accessibility and Captioning, Audio and Video Transcription, Captions and Subtitles, Solutions and Tools

 Post navigation